Symmetry as a shadow of topological order and a derivation of topological holographic principle: Equivalent symmetries

 \section{Equivalent symmetries}

 One application of the holographic theory of symmetry is to identify equivalence between symmetries, higher symmetries, anomalous (higher) symmetries, algebraic (higher) symmetries, and gravitational anomalies.
 All those (anomalous and/or higher) symmetries and gravitational anomalies impose constraint on the low energy dynamics of the system.
 They are equivalent if they impose the identical constraint.
+Such an equivalence was called holo-equivalence in \Rf{KZ200514178}, to stress its connection holographic picture.

 As we have discussed in this paper, two symmetries (described by representation categories $\cR$ and $\cR'$) are equivalent if they have the same \catsymm, \ie have the same bulk topological order:

 In practice, if we know a (higher) symmetry $\cR$ is realized as a boundary of a SPT state or a symmetric product state, then the \catsymm\ is simply the bulk topological order obtained by gauging the (higher) symmetry in the bulk SPT state or the symmetric product state.
 We can identify many equivalent symmetries this way.